-- Evaluation (Pass/Fail) will be based upon class participation (50%) and the final report (50%). - If you do not attend two or more classes without permission, you will fail the course. - Final Report Theme "Be Your Own Choice Architecture" - 1.
-Make your own Behavioral Insight Team (minimum 1 person, maximum 3 people) - 2.
-Identify an original issue (in your office / classroom / team / family / company / school / residential area / village / town / country / society, etc.).
+- Evaluation (letter grades) will be based upon class participation (15%), project presentations (35%) and the written final report (50%). - If you do not attend two or more classes without permission, you will fail the course. - Final Report Theme "Be Your Own Choice Architecture" - 1.
+Make your own Behavioral Insight Team (maximum 3 people) - Identify an original issue (in your office / classroom / team / family / company / school / residential area / village / town / country / society, etc.).
 Explain why the issue(s) identified is important. - 3.
 Explain how the issue you identify is related to / originates from some behavioral economics concepts. - 4.
-Propose behavioral solutions and explain how your solutions can improve the welfare of the society. - 5.
-(Optional) Write a brief (one-page) summary of your (preliminary) idea by Wednesday, Week 3 if you want to receive some feedback from the class.
-Prepare 5-min presentation slides (3-4 pages). - 6.
-Write a report, minimum 3 pages, maximum 10 pages plus a separate front page (Due Date: April 05). - Ten selected final reports from the 2020 cohort and eight selected final reports from the 2021 cohort will be available on Canvas for your reference. - Announcements, lecture slides, and supplementary materials will be updated onto the course website.
+Propose behavioral solutions and explain how your solutions could improve the welfare of society (or the profit of a firm). - 5.
+Design an experiment to test how effective your proposed solutions would be.
+Explain how data obtained from your experiment could accept or reject the hypotheses you aim to test. - 6.
+Share your idea in the preliminary idea sharing session in Week 3. - 7.
+Final presentation (Week 4) - 8.
+Write a report, a minimum of 10 pages plus a separate front page (Due Date: November 05, Sunday). - Several selected final reports from the 2020-2022 cohorts will be available on Canvas for your reference. - Announcements, lecture slides, and supplementary materials will be updated onto the course website.
 If a student finds difficulties in the course and has any concern about the course, it is his/her benefit to contact me or the teaching assistant at the early stage.